PHPWord

 Answer:

-scientific thinking and environmental protection
+Promotes scientific thinking and environmental protection.

-Reminds citizens of
+Reminds citizens of their role in nation-building.

 Although not legally enforceable, they are morally binding on all citizens.